af83/ucengine-docs/core/api.md

                         "metadata":{    "nickname":"My nickname"}
                 }}

-    404 { "error": "not_found" } // the presence resource doesn't exists
+    404 { "error": "not_found" } // the presence resource does not exist

 ### Disconnect users